Chapter 1:

 Step 1: Create an app

-Log in to Anvil and click ‘New Blank App’.
+Log in to Anvil and click Create a new app.

 Location of the Create App button